Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Introduction

 Selective sublattice disorder reshapes the vibrational potential energy landscape, introducing \emph{anharmonicity} that enables nonlinear energy exchange and mode coupling between phonons \cite{HoshinoSSC1977, WolfJGR1984, BrennerJPCL2022}.
 Such anharmonicity effectively softens the lattice and lowers local activation barriers for ionic motion.
 Early studies on superionic AgI \cite{HoshinoSSC1977} proposed that Ag$^{+}$ ions undergo strongly anharmonic, semi-liquid-like thermal vibrations that extend toward neighboring interstitial sites.
 This anharmonic motion can overcome local potential barriers and promotes ionic hopping, while appearing in diffraction as a pseudo-static occupation of interstitial sites rather than true site disorder.
 High-pressure analyses \cite{WolfJGR1984} further showed that harmonic or mean-field descriptions fail to capture melting behavior driven by such vibrations.
 More recent first-principles and spectroscopic studies on sodium-ion conductors \cite{BrennerJPCL2022} demonstrated that strong host-ion anharmonic coupling induces order-disorder transitions with soft modes persisting across the phase change, directly linking lattice dynamics to fast ionic conduction.
-Despite these advances, most theoretical models neglect correlated dynamics within the mobile sublattice, leaving the interdependence of these effects largely unexplored.
+Nevertheless, establishing a unified microscopic description that connects anharmonic lattice dynamics with emergent collective transport behavior remains an important challenge.